BritishMachineVisionAssociation/cvss/attending/registration.md

 ---

 <div class="alert alert-info">
-  <strong>Cancellations</strong>The period for cancellations has now passed.
+  <strong>Cancellations: </strong>The period for cancellations has now passed.
 Therefore, we are unable to offer refunds for cancellation requests.
 </div>

 There are two options for registration: for residential and non-residential attendees.
 We will also offer a late rate for registration after the early bird deadline.
 If you have any questions, please contact the organisers.